mastrojs/mastrojs.github.io/src/content/docs/guides/static-blog-from-markdown-files.md

 template: splash
 ---

 In the previous chapter, you set everything up to easily add multiple pages, and added a second page with the route `/news`.
 Now it's time to add some news to that page.

 One of the simplest ways to create a blog is to create a markdown file for each blog post.
+[Markdown](https://commonmark.org/help/) is just a simpler syntax for the most commonly used HTML elements when writing body text.
+It's fairly widespread nowadays, used in plain text note-taking apps, or to input text into GitHub or StackOverflow.

-Since the markdown files themselves are not part of the published website, we don't add them to the `routes/` folder.
-Instead, create a new folder called `data/` (this is just a convention), inside that another folder called `posts/`, and inside that the markdown file:
+Since the markdown files themselves should not be published as part of the website, don't add them to the `routes/` folder.
+Instead, create a new folder called `data/` (this is just a convention).
+Inside that, add another folder called `posts/`, and inside that the markdown file:

 ```md title=data/posts/2024-01-30-hello-world.md
 ---